itayboop/nonograp-fixup/README.md

 ## setting up frida with frida-gadget

 First, lets check if we can recompile the app without problems...
-A usual usage of apktool & buildapp (thanks mon231) will generate a new working apk. how fun!
+A usual usage of [`apkmod`](https://github.com/mon231/apkpatcher) & buildapp (thanks mon231) will generate a new working apk. how fun!

 so lets start researching on how we can remove ads from nonogram